mapping-commons/sssom/src/docs/spec-model.md

 <a id="literal-mappings"></a>

 The SSSOM model is primarily intended to represent mappings between semantic entities.
-However, it may also be used to represent mappings where one side is a literal string that does not have an identifier of its own.
+However, it may also be used to represent mappings where at least one side is a literal string that does not have an identifier of its own.
 Any such mapping is henceforth called a _literal mapping_.

 To represent a mapping whose subject (resp. object) is a literal: